Klaus Törnudd: Political Under-Secretary

 Between 1983 and 1988, Törnudd served as Political Under-Secretary of State at the Ministry for Foreign Affairs and from 1988 to 1991 as Permanent Representative of Finland to the United Nations.

-After two years in office as a negotiating officer, he served as the last Ambassador of the Republic of France in 1993–1996.
-From this task, Törnudd retired.
+After two years in office as a negotiating officer, he served as the Ambassador of the Republic of France in 1993–1996 before retiring from his diplomatic career.
 He still aspired to the European Parliament as a candidate for the Swedish People's Party but was not elected.

 Diplomacy

-Much of Törnudd's scientific production deals with multilateral diplomacy and the United Nations.
-Security policy and human rights issues have also been important to him.
-He has also written parts of the series of publications dealing with the history of the Government and Parliament.
+Much of Törnudd's scientific production dealt with multilateral diplomacy and the United Nations.
+Security policy and human rights issues were also subjects of importance to him.
+He also wrote parts of the series of publications dealing with the history of the Government and Parliament.

-Törnudd has also had many domestic and international positions of trust.
+Törnudd also had many domestic and international positions of trust.
 He was chairman of the Finnish OSCE Committee in 1977-1981 and Chairman of the Board of the Peace and Conflict Research Institute in 1978–1982.
 In the 1980s, he led some international working groups devising nuclear non-proliferation zones.

+Death

+Klaus Törnudd died on 17 August 2026, at the age of 94.